hvenables/credit-card/README.md

 1. Clone this repo and open the containing folder
   * `https://github.com/hvenables/credit-card.git`
 2. Make sure you have node: `node -v`
 3. Run `npm install`
 4. Run `npm -g install http-server` (http-server node_module has to be installed globally)
 4. Run `http-server`
 5. Visit: [http://localhost:8080/ ](http://localhost:8080/ )

+### Testing

+Run the following commands from terminal to run the tests

+##### Jasmine (Unit Tests):
+1. `open SpecRunner.html`

+##### jasmine-jquery(feature test):
+I struggled to get jasmine-jquery to work due to CORS issues if i had more time I would like to investigate jasmine-ajax as i feel this could get my feature tests working.